Private investigator: United States

-In 1877, Colorado became the first state in the union to institute licensing requirements for private investigators, as stated in the 1877 Legislative Manual.
-In 1977, when El Paso County challenged a local security company's right to conduct investigations without a license, Colorado Supreme Court declared the licensing law too vague because it didn't adequately define a "detective business" and struck it down.
+In 1887, Colorado became the first state in the union to institute licensing requirements for private investigators.
+Section 12-21-101 of the 1973 edition of Colorado Revised Statutes mandated license for "detective business", section 12-21-109 declared unlicensed operation a misdemeanor.
+However, on February 7, 1977, after El Paso County challenged a local security company Ro'Mar Investigation and Security, Inc.'s right to conduct investigations without a license, the Colorado Supreme Court deemed the law unconstitutional in People v.
+Ro'Mar, citing that the statute did not define a "detective business" and the Secretary of State lacked the ability to define it by rule.
 Following this, several private investigators formed Professional Private Investigators Association of Colorado (PPIAC) in order to try to get the licensing laws reinstated, but the bills died in the General Assembly.
+Four reviews carried out by the Colorado Department of Regulatory Agencies in 1985, 1987, 2000 and 2006 recommended against state regulation due to the lack to harm to consumers.
 On June 10, 2011, Governor John Hickenlooper signed into law Colorado House Bill 1195, which reinstated licenses for private investigators on voluntary basis effective July 1, 2012.
 A license applicant would have to be of 21 years of age or older, hold United States citizenship and have at least 4,000 hours of work experience as an investigator or part of a local, state or federal law enforcement agency; or 2,000 hours with post-secondary education.

 On June 6, 2014, Hickenlooper signed into law Senate Bill 133, which effective June 1, 2015, made licensure mandatory.
 This split the licenses into two categories: Class I, requiring the applicant to be 21 years of age or older, hold United States citizenship and pass the Colorado Jurisprudence Exam.
 Class II requires in addition to Class I requirements a minimum of 4,000 hours of work experience as an investigator or part of a local, state or federal law enforcement agency.
 In 2019, following a review, the Colorado Department of Regulatory Agencies' Office of Policy, Research and Regulatory Reform suggested licensure requirement elimination, predicting "little to no consumer harm".
 In June 2020, Governor Jared Polis vetoed House Bill 1207 to keep licensure requirements, causing the licensure requirements to expire on August 31, 2021.

-Florida has 3 types of licenses - Class CC for private investigator intern, C for private investigator, and MA for manager of a private investigative agency.
-As Class C license requires at least 2 years of experience, most applicants start with Class CC, which allows them to work under a sponsorship of a licensed Class C investigator.
+Florida has 3 types of licenses: Class CC for private investigator intern, C for private investigator, and MA for manager of a private investigative agency.
+As Class C license requires at least two years of experience, most applicants start with Class CC, which allows them to work under a sponsorship of a licensed Class C investigator.

-For a Private Investigator License in New York, an investigator needs 3 years of verifiable experience, and to pass a NY State Department of State Division of licensing Services exam.
+For a Private Investigator License in New York, an investigator needs three years of verifiable experience, and to pass a NY State Department of State Division of licensing Services exam.

 In 1893 a federal law was passed explicitly barring the government from employing the Pinkerton Detective Agency or a similar agency.